This document describes configuration options available to Sentry.

 If a string is longer than the given length, it will be truncated down to the specified size.

 Should Raven automatically log frame stacks (including locals) all calls as it would for exceptions.

 auto_log_stacks = True

 A list of processors to apply to events before sending them to the Sentry server.
 Useful for sending additional global state data or sanitizing data that you want to keep off of the server.

 Several processors are included with Raven to assist in data sanitiziation.
 These are configured with the processors value.

-Removes all keys which resemble password or secret within stacktrace contexts, and HTTP bits (such as cookies, POST data, the querystring, and environment).
+Removes all keys which resemble password, secret, or api_key within stacktrace contexts and HTTP bits (such as cookies, POST data, the querystring, and environment).